comicfans/comicfans.github.io/_posts/2024-08-25-test-debug-contribute-bazel.md

-    This dependencies problem also exist in software development, if you create software which depends on system library, then your codebase may stop building/working on other machine (even with same distribution, only with some different packages!) or even on your machine because of some system package update.
-To overcome this, you really need a isolated environment which has every dependencies in it (which is tricky) and has nothing to do with host, that's exactly what bazel (tries to) do.
+    This dependencies problem also exist in software development, if you create software which depends on system library, then your codebase may stop building/working on other machine (even same distribution, only with a few packages different!) or even on your machine after a package update.
+To overcome this, you really need a isolated environment which has every dependencies in it (and is tricky) and it has nothing to do with host, that's exactly what bazel (tries to) do.

     first of all the bazel main binary, is based on java, because jvm tries to be a 'vm', it can be seen as one level of isolation.
-I know many people loves python, but the python interpreter and library itself, is really not as compatible as java.  you can always run old java code on new JVM. secondly
+I know many people loves python, but the python interpreter and library itself, is really not as compatible as java.  you can always run old java code on new JVM,  but for python, the interpreter works at text language level, it's syntax broke several times ()

+secondly